The Main Building

 Phyllis Richman is a revered American writer and former food critic who wrote one of the first glowing reviews of The Inn.
 Phyllis wrote for the Washington Post for 23 years and was named “the most feared woman in Washington” by Newsweek.
 The Washingtonian magazine later dubbed her as one of “the 100 most powerful women in Washington.”
 This room features a king size bed, shower/tub combination, and a private balcony.

 Room 6 is a newly renovated suite that combines two rooms into one luxurious retreat.
 This suite has a king size bed and a separate parlor sitting area.
 There are two private bathrooms, both featuring single vanity sinks and walk in showers.

 Room 7: Daniel Boulud

 Daniel Boulud is an iconic, award-winning French chef and friend to Patrick O'Connell with restaurants around the world.
 Room 7 is a superior room that features a king size bed, private balcony, and a single vanity bathroom with a walk-in shower.

-Room 9 is named after celebrated French chef, Jean-Gorges Vongerichten.
+Room 9 is named after celebrated French chef, Jean-Georges Vongerichten.
 Chef Vongerichten has 40 restaurants worldwide and has authored 5 cookbooks.
 This Superior Room has a king size bed and private balcony facing the front of the Inn.
 This room also has a private bathroom with a single vanity and a walk-in shower.